commonhaus/foundation/policies/antitrust-policy.md

 ## Scope

-This policy applies to all participants in Commonhaus Foundation activities, including but not limited to general members, project representatives, councilors, and contributors to CF projects.
+This policy applies to all participants in Commonhaus Foundation activities, including but not limited to general members, project representatives, councilors, and committee members.
 It is designed to complement the [Conflict of Interest Policy](./conflict-of-interest.md) and other governance documents of the foundation.

 ## Commitment to Compliance

-By participating in official or informal CF activities, participants commit to upholding this policy and promoting fair competition.
+By participating in any official or informal activities of the Foundation that are directly related to its governance or operations, participants commit to upholding this policy and promoting fair competition.

 ## General Principles